 * I didn't realize this until seeing the trope for BookEnds, but when Clarence comes to Earth to save George from suicide, what's the first thing he does?
 Knowing George's life history, he immediately [[ChronicHeroSyndrome jumps into freezing water]].

-* This troper realised that Mary doesn't tell George her actual wish and it comes true George does tell Mary his wish and it doesn't come true
+* This troper realized that Mary doesn't tell George her actual wish and it comes true.
+George does tell Mary his wish and it doesn't come true.

 * When George is lending money to get the town through the bank closure, after one person insists on his full balance, most people start taking $20.
 But one old woman says that she only needs $17.50.
 When all is said and done, the Building and Loan only has $2 left.
 If that old woman had asked for $20 with the rest of them, the B&L would have gone under.